burkeKoontz/poetry-remix-client/README.md

 ![Another look at the application](https://user-images.githubusercontent.com/39100656/45898630-5ba03880-bd8f-11e8-84ed-45ac59e27209.PNG)

 ## Key Parts of Project
 The most interesting parts of this project are located in the DragAndDrop component and the Magnet component.
-Each poem chosen to remix is split up into words that are dynamically placed on a drag and drop board, but line breaks in the original poem are maintained.
+Each poem chosen to remix is split up into words that are dynamically placed on a drag and drop board.
+Line breaks in the original poem are maintained.

 The server side code for this project lives [here](https://github.com/burkeKoontz/poetry-remix-server).